wgsl-tooling-wg/wesl-spec/WeslToml.md

 For user applications, feel free to start without a `wesl.toml`.
 We'll assume reasonable defaults, which will evolve over time.

-As your application grows, we suggest adding a `wesl.toml` for better consistency.
+As your application grows, we suggest adding a `wesl.toml`.
 This lets you pin down the exact behavior of wesl.

 ### `edition` field